Unboxing My Obsession with Vintage

-But where did this love affair with vintage clothing start?
-And more importantly, how can you begin curating your own vintage collection?
+But where did this love affair of mine with vintage clothing start?
+And more importantly, why you too should consider curating your own vintage collection?

 Why Vintage Fashion Still Reigns Supreme